MooersLab/jupyterlabcctbxsnips/README.md

 A prior installation of `JuptyerLab=3.0.0` can cause trouble.
 Run `jupyter serverextension enable --py jupyterlab --user` to reset the configuration for `JupyterLab=2.2.0`.
-If desparate, delete the configuration in `~/.juptyer` and reinstall.
+If disparate, delete the configuration in `~/.juptyer` and reinstall.

 ### PyMOL and CCTBX have separate Python interpreters from Anaconda